gaurab68nandidas/gaurab68nandidas.github.io/_pages/about.md

 ## About

-I am a butterfly ecologist and biodiversity researcher currently based in **Czechia**, with research interests centred on the biodiversity and ecology of butterflies, particularly those of South Asia.
+I am a butterfly ecologist and biodiversity researcher based in **Czechia**, with research interests centred on the biodiversity and ecology of butterflies, particularly those of South Asia.

-My work combines field research with natural history collections, biodiversity databases and quantitative approaches.
+My work combines **field research, natural history collections, biodiversity databases and quantitative approaches**.

 I am interested in collaborations involving **butterfly ecology, biodiversity, taxonomy, natural history collections, biodiversity informatics, evolutionary ecology and environmental change**.